brycewray/hugo-site/content/posts/2023/06/return-giscus.md

 **Update, 2023-08-04**: . . . or not. 🤔\
 \
 After about six weeks of seeing essentially zero comments while watching giscus make many users' experience worse (again, it's because of Next.js, not giscus or [its fine developer](https://github.com/laymonage)), I have reverted to **not** having comments.
-This site's low traffic and the increasingly specificity of its audience don't seem suited to the inclusion of a commenting feature, after all.
+This site's low traffic and the increasing specificity of its audience don't seem suited to the inclusion of a commenting feature, after all.
 {.box}